fcaliquaglia/thaao_data_availability/OLD/README.md

 Suite of scripts for instruments at THAAO to generate data availability lists and plots.

-Every script checks the existence of data (files) and create a .txt for each instrument.
+Every script checks the existence of data (files) and create a .csv for each instrument.

 Each script has to be launched singularly.
 Then `data_availability.py` can be launched inserting input to produce specific plots.